asdf-vm/asdf/docs/core-commands.md

 <!--
     single source of truth.
-    import commands list from master branch or repo. not amenable to docs for git ref.
+    import commands list from master branch of repo. not amenable to docs for git ref.
 Solution to be determined.
  -->
+`asdf` or `asdf help` will list all available commands for your current asdf version.

 [](https://raw.githubusercontent.com/asdf-vm/asdf/master/help.txt ':include')